Do you have an achy/tight neck or back?

 This simply happens because you might strain to reach the overhead position, and as a result, your body will try to compensate in every possible way, including your neck.

-So, you should tuck your neck in during wall angels in order to maximize the benefits of the stretch.
+So, you should tuck your neck in during the exercise in order to maximize the benefits of the stretch.

 Lifting the Hips

-There are also instances where you might find yourself shifting or lifting your hips when doing wall angels.
+There are also instances where you might find yourself shifting or lifting your hip section when doing this exercise.
 This is yet another form of compensation by your body when it fails to reach the desired position.

 Rushing Through the Exercise

-Last but not least, most stretch exercises, including dynamic ones like the wall angels, are best done slowly and smoothly.
+Last but not least, most stretch exercises including dynamic ones like the wall angels or the superwoman workout, are best done slowly and smoothly.

-The slow approach will allow you to pinpoint areas with problems in your spine so that you can target and mobilize them properly, getting the most out of your exercise as a result.
+The slow approach will allow you to pinpoint areas with problems in your spine so that you can target, strengthen and mobilize them properly, getting the most out of your exercise as a result.

 Wall Angels Exercise Variations - Great If You Can’t Perform Normal, Standing Wall Angels